 - upholding the standards of the profession

-- identifying the need for continuing professional education and growth
+- identifying the need for continuing professional education and growth, and

 The OTA program at Cincinnati State provides unique learning opportunities for students through the Eileen Berke Occupational Therapy Center.
 This training laboratory is a home adjacent to the Clifton campus that has been modified with cabinetry, architectural installations, equipment, and furnishings designed to make daily life easier for individuals with disabilities or for those who simply wish to “age in place” in their own homes.

-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT examination.
-A felony conviction may affect a graduate’s ability to take the NBCOT certification examination, and background checks are required in Ohio to attain state licensure.
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 All OTA students must complete Level II fieldwork within 20 months after completing academic coursework preparation.